 Rooted School has the bold vision to close the academic achievement gap and the wealth gap in our lifetime.
 Rooted's mission is to equip students with the skills and knowledge they need to compete for the fastest-growing and the highest-paying jobs in their communities either with or without a college degree.

-With the support of New Schools for New Orleans and 4.0 Schools, Jonathan set out to build Rooted School.
+With the support of New Schools for New Orleans,4.0 Schools, and Camelback Ventures, Jonathan set out to build Rooted School.

 In the fall of 2017, Rooted School opened its doors to 40 New Orleans students.